 On-street parking on the National Mall is no longer free of charge.
 Three hour parking is available at $2 per hour.
 Parking meters only accept credit cards.

 Handicap Access into the Jefferson Memorial

 From the food kiosk, you should enter to the left side of the Jefferson Memorial.
 As you head up and around, there is a ramp that will take you through a doorway underneath the Memorial.
-There are bathrooms there and also an elevator to take you right up into the inner chamber with the Jefferson Statue and all the columns.
+There are bathrooms there and also an elevator to take you right up into the inner chamber, where you will find the Jefferson Statue and all the columns.